BlogInvesting

 Watch-outs: The alts breadth means less angel-specific depth than a pure startup network, and typical SPV minimums are higher than the $1K entries here.

-Best for: Best for younger women wanting alt-heavy exposure and a modern community.
+Best for: younger women wanting alt-heavy exposure and a modern community.

 Where to start: Visit girlmath.capital to apply.